 The best way to determine your spending ability is to do a step-by-step calculation.
-While there are alternate rules of thumb for figuring out your housing budget--such as a ceiling of 2.5 times your annual salary or limiting your housing payments to a third of your gross monthly income--you should not take shortcuts on a financial decision as important as this.
+While there are alternate rules of thumb for figuring out your housing budget -- such as a ceiling of 2.5 times your annual salary or limiting your housing payments to a third of your gross monthly income -- you should not take shortcuts on a financial decision as important as this.

-Calculating how much house you can afford
+Calculating ‘how much house can I afford?’

 - Income.
 First, add up the income that will be used to qualify for the mortgage, including bonuses and commissions.
 Make sure you have the documentation to prove every source of income; otherwise it cannot be counted when you meet with a mortgage lender.

 - Debt.
-Add all the payments you make each month for car loans, credit card debt, student loans and any other debt.
+Add all the payments you make each month for car loans, credit cards, student loans and any other debt.
 Based on your income, there are limits on how much debt you'll be allowed to carry, including your mortgage.
 These debts will limit how much mortgage you can borrow.